Main Navigation

 • 3 credits

-Join us this summer for a 'special edition' of LEAP 660, Arts Collaboration and the Community, a course focused on building partnerships that deliver powerful community-focused programs and projects.
-For the summer, this course will include a community mural project to be managed and completed by the students.
-The course will be conducted during the 8-week summer term (June 12-August 6) and will focus on how to work with communities in identifying, designing, and delivering powerful and transformative arts programming and initiatives.
-The campus mural will be a real-life "laboratory" experience around how to successfully manage and deliver large-scale projects that can shape a community.
+This course will focus on how to work with community partners in designing, and delivering powerful and transformative arts programming and initiatives.
+The "pop-ups" project will be a real-life experience around how to successfully manage and deliver large-scale arts programming that can shape a community.
 As a real-life exploration around partnership development, this course is being offered in collaboration with a number of other university partners.

-Given the shortened summer term, there will be two class meetings weekly for content and assignment discussion.
-There will also be outside requirements as the class manages the development and execution of this highly visible and dynamic mural project.
-In particular, the last three weeks of the course will included more hands-on time outside of class as we complete that mural painting project.
+Regular attendance during weekly class meetings will be required for content and assignment discussion.
+There will also be outside requirements as the class manages the development and delivery of this highly visible and dynamic community project.